dulikvor/cppKin/README.md

 `cppkin` dll will be available under the bin dir.

 ### Interface
 In order to use cppkin include cppkin interface file - `cppkin.h`.
 ```c++
 #include "cppKin/src/cppkin.h"
 ```
 cppkin supports an object oriented style of coding. the header will publish two user types:
+- init - Initializing the cppKin client library.
+- A stop function - deallocating cppKin client library internal resources.
 - A Trace type.
 - A Span type.
+- Pusing a reference for a specific Span/Trace.
+- Popping a referenced Span/Trace.

 Trace type capabilities:
 - Create a Trace.